 Other means to improve spectral efficiency are, therefore, highly desirable.
 Reducing the amount of transmitted redundancy inserted in the physical layer is a possible solution.
 Just few works had proposed decreasing the redundancy while constraining the transceiver to employ superfast algorithms.
 One of the most successful proposals relies on both the zero-padding (ZP) and the zero-jamming (ZJ) techniques to eliminate IBI employing a reduced amount of redundancy along with fast Fourier transform (FFT) algorithms.

-The task of localizing acoustic sources within 3-D Euclidean spaces is simultaneously very challenging and quite useful in a number of applications.
-Indeed, solving the so-called sound source localization (SSL) problem is a necessary step toward the proper implementation of many practical systems, such as video games, hearing aids, surveillance schemes, just to mention a few.
-As the name suggests, SSL algorithms focus on finding the active agents of the acoustic environment, namely the sound sources, which can play the role of a person, an undesired interferer, a loudspeaker (acoustic actuator), etc. The spatial information can be inferred directly from acquired signals (instead of intricate and computationally cumbersome modeling of the underlying acoustic environment) as long as they convey some sort of spatial diversity.
-The majority of SSL algorithms rely on the acquisition by multiple microphones (acoustic sensors) of distinct versions of the emitted signals.
-Among such algorithms, the ones based on generalized cross-correlation (GCC) or steered-response power (SRP) find widespread use in both practice and academic literature.
+The task of localizing sources is simultaneously very challenging and quite useful in a number of applications.
+Indeed, solving the source localization problem is a necessary step toward the proper implementation of many practical systems, such as video games, hearing aids, surveillance schemes, just to mention a few.
+As the name suggests, source localization algorithms focus on finding the active agents of the environment, namely the sources, which can play the role of a person, an undesired interferer, a loudspeaker (acoustic actuator), a jammer (RF actuator).
+The spatial information can be inferred directly from acquired signals (instead of intricate and computationally cumbersome modeling of the underlying acoustic environment) as long as they convey some sort of spatial diversity.
+The majority of source localization algorithms rely on the acquisition by multiple sensors of distinct versions of the emitted signals.

 Cognitive radio (CR) has emerged as a promising technique to deal with the current inefficient usage of limited spectra.
 In the CR context, users who have no spectrum licenses, also known as secondary users (SUs), are allowed to take advantage of temporarily unused licensed spectrum.
 In order to do that, SUs must sense which portions of the wireless spectrum are available, select suitable channels for their transmissions, manage the spectrum access with other SUs, and free those channels as long as primary users (PUs) ``request'' so.
 Within this process, the first step, referred as spectrum sensing (SS), is crucial for the proper functioning of a CR system.